Town of Nantucket Stimulating Ownership & Local Adoption of Renewables (SOLAR) Rebate Program

 Reduce local dependence on traditional fossil fuel generation, thereby lessening the island’s carbon footprint

-The Solar Rebate Program will be funded through an extra 1/10th cent per kilowatt hour (kWh) that will be included in the Nantucket PowerChoice supply rate.
-As of July meter readings, aggregation participants will see a .1¢/kWh rate increase from 9.03 ¢/kWh to 9.13 ¢/kWh.
-The new rate remains less than National Grid’s current basic service rate of 9.432/kW and equates to an 80 cent-per-month increase for an average resident using 800kWh/month.
+The Solar Rebate Program will be funded through an extra 1/10th ¢ per kilowatt hour (kWh) that is included in the Nantucket PowerChoice supply rate.
+The solar "adder" equates to 80¢ per-month for an average resident using 800kWh/month.

 The rebates are available on a first come, first served basis as funds are available.